MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Set-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ### -AccessKey
-Specifies the new access key of the azure_2 Blob Storage data source.
+Specifies the new access key of the Azure Blob Storage data source.

 ```yaml
 Type: String